-Although a signing certificate must be a CA certificate, you import it to Admin > Certificate Management > Certificates because you also need its private key.
-The SMS performs basic validation on the status of the certificates itself.
-If a certificate is not self-signed, remember to import any intermediate CA and root CA certificates in the signing certificate chain to Admin > Certificate Management > CA Certificates.
+Although a signing certificate must be a CA certificate, you import it to Admin > Certificate Management > Certificates because you also need its

 All browsers used within the managed environment must trust certificates signed by the signing certificate.
 Typically, your IT department deploys the signing certificate across all workstations in the company.
 If the root certificate in the signing certificate chain originates from somewhere other than a public CA source, a valid CA certificate (the associated private key is not necessary) must also be distributed to the clients.
 For signing certificates that are self-signed, the valid CA certificate to distribute is the signing certificate itself; otherwise, the root CA certificate in the signing certificate chain is the CA certificate to distribute.